i211534/attendance-access-control-system/README.md

   </p>
 </div>

+> **Note:** This is a portfolio case study.
+Smart Attendance System is closed source, proprietary company work built at Rockville Technologies, so no source code is included here.

 ## Overview

 Smart Attendance System brings personnel, attendance, payroll, physical access, and connected device workflows into one responsive administration portal.
 It supports organization, branch, and department hierarchies.